 - Simple and quick to implement

-- Great for small apps
+- Great for small apps and learning

 - Direct and intuitive